magnars/stubadub/README.md

 ## Contributors

-- [Anders Furseth](https://github.com/andersfurseth) fixed a bug with using stubadub across threads.
+- [Anders Furseth](https://github.com/andersfurseth) added `:returns-by-args` and fixed a bug with using stubadub across threads.

 Thanks!